Breech birth: Management

-Cesarean or vaginal delivery
+Caesarean or vaginal delivery

 When a baby is born bottom first there is more risk that the birth will not be straightforward and that the baby could be harmed.
 For example, when the baby's head passes through the mother's pelvis the umbilical cord can be compressed which prevents delivery of oxygenated blood to the baby.
 Due to this and other risks, babies in breech position are often born by a planned caesarean section in developed countries.

-Caesarean section reduces the risk of harm or death for the baby but does increase the risk of harm to the mother compared with a vaginal delivery.
+Caesarean section reduces the risk of harm or death for the baby if the baby is in breech position but does increase the risk of harm to the mother compared with a vaginal delivery.
 It is best if the baby is in a head-down position so that they can be born vaginally with less risk of harm to both mother and baby.
-The next section is looking at External cephalic version or ECV which is a method that can help the baby turn from a breech position to a head-down position.
+The next section is looking at external cephalic version (ECV), which is a method that can help the baby turn from a breech position to a head-down position.

 Vaginal birth of a breech baby has its risks but caesarean sections are not always available or possible, a mother might arrive in the hospital at a late stage of her labour or may choose not to have a caesarean section.
 In these cases, it is important that the clinical skills needed to deliver breech babies are not lost so that mothers and babies are as safe as possible.
 Compared with developed countries, planned caesarean sections have not produced as good results in developing countries – it is suggested that this is due to more breech vaginal deliveries being performed by experienced, skilled practitioners in these settings.